 then I opted for Bryonia as she wants to lie down and is thirsty, I’m not sure I’m right.

 Actually, a sick person saying they want to lie down is common and we probably can’t make too much out of that fact alone.
 The thing with Bryonia lying down is HOW they’re lying.
 Bryonia lies down and doesn’t move!
 Bryonia lies perfectly still!
 Our patient Hillary lies down and READS!
 Remember?
-Bryonia could never do that.
-They couldn’t bear to be flipping pages and moving their eyes, that’s because the least motion aggravates Bryonia.
+Bryonia would never do that.
+They couldn’t bear to be flipping pages and moving their eyes, that’s because the least motion makes Bryonia worse.

-You wont believe I got NV in the first place… but by different rubrics….
+You wont believe I got Nux vomica in the first place… but by different rubrics….

 - Nose: obstruction, breathes through the mouth

 Those are good selections, but, please read my article on picking rubrics in a case:

 I have a problem with the rubric, “Nose, obstruction, breathes through mouth”, because there are roughly 7 remedies in that rubric and they’re all in plain type, meaning it’s not a big feature, or keynote, of any of them!
 So, to my way of thinking, you really only have 1 reliable rubric–influenza.
 And that’s not enough to solve this case.

 thanks for this, I will read that link.